U65535F/ThrottleStopPoC/README.md

 Feel free to look it yourself.
 Read MSR is at `0x80006448` and write at `0x8000644C`.

+If you were able to get it working, please submit an issue describing the procedure.

 ---
 > All of the IOCTL calls mentioned below are implemented in [Exploit.c](src/Exploit.c) file.
 ---